 -Move in with my grandmother and go to high school in Indiana

-Fast forward to my senior year and I officially signed to do a post grad year at the Air Force Academy Prep School.
+Fast forward to my senior year, and I officially signed to do a post grad year at the Air Force Academy Prep School.
 My high school coach was on the phone constantly trying to get me and my teammates interest from college coaches.
-Since we had a Top 100 player on our team we played in national events which brought all of us more exposure.
-My senior year I had teammates who ended up going to Marshall, Georgia, Notre Dame, Kentucky, Northern Kentucky, Transylvania, and Centre.
+Since we had a Top 100 player on our team, we played in national events which brought all of us more exposure.
+Teammates from my senior year ended up going to Marshall, Georgia, Notre Dame, Kentucky, Northern Kentucky, Transylvania, and Centre.
 That grind every day in practice took my game to the next level.

-My story is an instance where transferring was beneficial.
+My story is an example to show that transferring was beneficial.
 Every player’s situation is different and unique.
 The key is to have trusted mentors who know what they are talking about.
 My goal was D1, and I would go to any length to make that a reality.
-A player has to know what what they want.
-A trainer who didn’t play in college or an uncle that doesn’t know all the pros and cons of transferring might not be the best to offer guidance.
+A player has to know what he wants.
+A trainer who didn’t play in college or an uncle who doesn’t know all the pros and cons of transferring might not be the best to offer guidance.
 Talk to a lot of trusted people who have been around the game and don’t have oversized egos.
 This will be your best place to start.
-Also, don’t be the player that has a false sense of how good they are, looking for the mythical “perfect situation”.
+Also, don’t be the player that has a false sense of how good he is,.

 My father was no stranger to the basketball world and guiding players to schools.
 He had helped his younger brother go through the college recruiting process, where he eventually chose the University of Kentucky.
-He had brought over foreign players and placed them at US prep schools.
-This experience, plus going to a program in Lexington Catholic that had a coach who told me the truth made my transfer experience beneficial.
-Coach Haney had nothing to gain by lying to us about playing time etc. It all would have to be earned.
-The Lexington Catholic program took my teammates and I to games in Alaska, Indiana, Ohio, Florida and Ireland during my time there.
+He brought in foreign players and placed them at US prep schools.
+This experience, plus going to a program like Lexington Catholic, that had a coach who told me the truth, made my transfer experience beneficial.
+Coach Haney had nothing to gain by lying to us about playing time, etc. It all would have to be earned.
+The Lexington Catholic program took my teammates and me to games in Alaska, Indiana, Ohio, Florida, and Ireland during my time there.
 I am truly grateful for the experience and the opportunity.